Slow cooker: Taste and texture

-Disadvantages
+Nutrition

 Some vitamins and other trace nutrients are lost, particularly from vegetables, partially by enzyme action during cooking and partially due to heat degradation.
 When vegetables are cooked at higher temperatures these enzymes are rapidly denatured and have less time to act during cooking.
 Since slow cookers work at temperatures well below boiling point and do not rapidly denature enzymes, vegetables tend to lose trace nutrients.
 Blanched vegetables, having been exposed to very hot water, have already had these enzymes rendered largely ineffective, so a blanching or sauteing pre-cook stage leaves more vitamins intact.
 This is often a smaller nutrient loss than over-boiling and can be lessened to an extent by not removing the lid until the food is done.